bhargavabhiram1999/Konnect/README.md

 # Konnect

-This is Konnect project - social platform
+This is Konnect project - social platform!